isabella232/mobile-services.de-DE/help/ios/apple-tv-implementation-tvos/tvjs-methods.md

       * Gibt Folgendes zurück: Bool
       * Parameter: `name`
          * Typ: `String`
-         * Name der zeitgesteuerten Aktion, die Sie prüfen müssen.
+         * Name of the timed action for which you need to check existence.
    * Hier finden Sie ein Code-Beispiel für diese Methode: